Nick Rickles

 Nicholas Jay Rickles (ניק ריקלס; born February 2, 1990) is an American-Israeli coach for the Milwaukee Brewers organization, and a former professional baseball and current Team Israel catcher.

 As a high school senior, Rickles was voted Florida All-State.
 At Stetson University, he was named a TPX Louisville Slugger Freshman All-American by Collegiate Baseball, and in his junior year in 2011 was named First Team All-Atlantic Sun Conference and a College Baseball All America Honorable Mention.
-Rickles was drafted by the Oakland Athletics in the 14th round of the 2011 Major League Baseball Draft.
+Rickles was drafted by the Oakland Athletics in the 14th round of the 2011 Major League Baseball draft.

 In 2011, he was voted a New York-Pennsylvania League mid-season All Star while playing for the Vermont Lake Monsters.
 Rickles was voted Midwest League Player of the Week on July 29, 2013, while playing for the Beloit Snappers.
 He missed the entire 2014 season after suffering a torn labrum in his throwing shoulder.
 In February 2016, Rickles signed a minor league contract with the Washington Nationals.
 He played that season for the Double–A Eastern League Harrisburg Senators, and the Triple–A International League Syracuse Chiefs.

 Rickles played on Team Israel during the qualifying round of the 2013 World Baseball Classic, the qualifying round for the 2017 World Baseball Classic in September 2016, and for Team Israel at the 2017 World Baseball Classic main tournament.
 In 2019, Rickles became a coach for the Milwaukee Brewers organization.
 He played for Team Israel at the 2019 European Baseball Championship.
 He also played for the team at the Africa/Europe 2020 Olympic Qualification tournament in Italy in September 2019, which Israel won to qualify to play baseball at the 2020 Summer Olympics.
 He was the designated hitter for Team Israel at the 2020 Summer Olympics in Tokyo in the summer of 2021.

 Early and personal life

 Rickles was born in Fort Lauderdale, Florida, grew up in Loxahatchee, Florida, and is Jewish.
 His parents are Linda and Ken Rickles.
-He has a younger brother, Andrew, who is a U.S. Army Veteran.
-Nick Rickles is married to Jessyka Rickles(Virdell) of Washington state.
-In January 2018, he launched a blog, My Life & Baseball, to share his journey with the fans.
+Nick Rickles is not married.
+In January 2018, he launched a blog, My Life & Baseball.